 Moreover, the inherent adaptability of action research allows researchers to tweak their approaches responsively based on live feedback.
 This ensures the research remains rooted in the evolving context, capturing the nuances of the situation and making any necessary adjustments.
 Lastly, this form of research tends to offer a comprehensive understanding of the issue at hand, harmonizing socially constructed theoretical knowledge with hands-on insights, leading to a richer, more textured understanding.

 Like any methodology, action research isn't devoid of challenges.
 Its iterative nature, while beneficial, can extend timelines.
 Researchers might find themselves engaged in multiple cycles of observation, reflection, and action before arriving at a satisfactory conclusion.
-The intimate involvement of the researcher with the research participants, although crucial for collaboration, opens doors to potential conflicts.
+The intimate involvement of the researcher with the research participants, although key to collaboration, opens doors to potential conflicts.
 Through collaborative problem solving, disagreements can lead to richer and more nuanced solutions, but it can take considerable time and effort.

 Another limitation stems from its focus on a specific context: results derived from a particular action research project might not always resonate or be applicable in a different context or with a different group.
 Lastly, the depth of collaboration this methodology demands means all stakeholders need to be deeply invested, and such a level of commitment might not always be feasible.